List of Scream (film series) characters: Ethan Landry

-Ethan Bailey is shown to be a freshman at Blackmore University and is roommates with Chad Meeks-Martin.
-After the group are attacked at Sam and Tara’s apartment and Anika is killed, Mindy and Chad suspect Ethan is responsible.
+Ethan Landry is shown to be a freshman at Blackmore University and is roommates with Chad Meeks-Martin.
+After the group are attacked at Sam and Tara's apartment and Anika is killed, Mindy and Chad suspect Ethan is responsible.
 However, Ethan swears he was attending class on campus with numerous others, thereby exonerating him.
 When the group are later trying to board a subway carriage, Mindy and Ethan are cut off from the others and have to wait for the next train to arrive.
 Mindy keeps her distance from Ethan, still suspicious of his whereabouts from the night before and once they board the next train, keeps clear of him.
 Mindy is then stabbed by Ghostface, who has followed her on the subway, and Ethan rushes to her aid before calling for help.
 During the finale at the Ghostface shrine, Ethan is later unmasked as one of the killers along with Detective Wayne, who is revealed to be his father and Quinn Bailey, his sister.
-It's also revealed "Landry" is not even his real surname and that Richie Kirsch was Ethan’s older brother, with the family now seeking revenge on Sam for killing him.
+It's also revealed that "Ethan Landry" is not even his real name and that Richie Kirsch was Ethan's oldest brother, the family now seeking revenge on Sam for the "brutality" she took in killing him.
 Ethan tries to attack Tara, who is hanging from a railing above, trying to climb up but cannot do so.
-Tara then manages to arm herself with a knife and drops down, crashing onto Ethan who manages to stab her once before Tara violently stabs him in the mouth, presumably killing him.
-He is later shown to still be alive but is promptly killed by Kirby Reed, who drops the TV that killed Stu Macher on his head.
+Tara then manages to arm herself with a knife and drops down, crashing onto Ethan who manages to stab her once, but just as Ethan gloats, Tara quickly manages to violently stab him in the mouth, presumably killing him.
+He is later shown to still be alive but is promptly killed by Kirby Reed, who drops a television on his head.